 - 4.12.
-There are [26] guidelines concerning the classification of own funds.
-Some of the guidelines are necessary to clarify or fulfil the intent of the Directive and draft Implementing Measures and no policy issues were at stake.
-Where this is the case, in [20] of the Guidelines, no alternative options were considered and no incremental costs were considered to result.
-The remaining six guidelines are the result of policy decisions by EIOPA for which various options were considered and their impacts on undertakings, policy holders and supervisors analysed. - 4.13.
-Policy issue 1: As for Treatment of encumbered items (Guideline 12), EIOPA considered two alternative choices: - (i) Option 1 Provide high level principles on how to assess encumbrances on a substance over form basis; - (ii) Option 2 Provide a more detailed approach including examples. - 4.14.
-Policy issue 2: As for Supervisory approval of repayment and redemption (Guideline 18), regarding the time period to allow the regulatory process to operate, EIOPA considered two alternative options: - (i) Option1 Define the period of time as "a reasonable period of time"; - (ii) Option 2 Define a specific period of time e.g. 6 months, 3 months or 1 month after the item was called. - 4.15.
-Policy issue 3: As for the Recognition of items as own funds once the intention to repay or redeem is known (Guidelines 7, 9 and 10), three alternative options were considered: - (i) Option 1 To cease recognition as soon as the request for approval is submitted; - (ii) Option 2 To cease recognition on the date of repayment or redemption; - (iii) Option 3 To cease recognition on the date that notice is given to the holders of the own funds item. - 4.16.
-Policy issue 4: As for Called up but not paid in Tier 2 basic own-fund items (Guideline 8), two alternative options were considered: - (i) Option 1 To define the period of time as "a reasonable period of time"; - (ii) Option 2 To define a specific period of time e.g. 6 months, 3 months or 1 month after the item was called.
+There are 27 Guidelines concerning the classification of own funds.
+Some of the Guidelines are necessary to clarify or fulfil the intent of the Solvency II Directive and Implementing Measures and no policy issues were at stake.
+Where this is the case, in 18 of the Guidelines, no alternative options were considered and no incremental costs were considered to result.
+The remaining nine Guidelines are the result of policy decisions by EIOPA for which various options were considered and their impacts on undertakings, policy holders and supervisory authorities analysed. - 4.13.
+Policy issue 1: As for Treatment of encumbered items (Guideline 14), EIOPA considered two alternative choices: - (i) Option 1 Provide high level principles on how to assess encumbrances on a substance over form basis; - (ii) Option 2 Provide a more detailed approach including examples. - 4.14.
+Policy issue 2: As for Supervisory approval of repayment and redemption (Guideline 18), regarding the time period to allow the regulatory process to operate, EIOPA considered two alternative options: - (i) Option 1 Define the period of time as a reasonable period of time; - (ii) Option 2 Define a specific period of time e.g. 6 months, 3 months or 1 month after the item was called. - 4.15.
+Policy issue 3: As for the Recognition of items as own funds once the intention to repay or redeem is known (Guidelines 7, 11 and 12), three alternative options were considered: - (i) Option 1 To cease recognition as soon as the request for approval is submitted; - (ii) Option 2 To cease recognition on the date of repayment or redemption; - (iii) Option 3 To cease recognition on the date that notice is given to the holders of the own-fund item. - 4.16.
+Policy issue 4: As for Called up but not paid in Tier 2 basic own-fund items (Guideline 10), two alternative options were considered: - (i) Option 1 To define the period of time as "a reasonable period of time"; - (ii) Option 2 To define a specific period of time e.g. 6 months, 3 months or 1 month after the item was called. - 4.17.
+Policy issue 5.1: As for Incentives to redeem (Guideline 19), incentives to redeem may result from a specific contractual term or a combination of contractual terms governing an own-fund item.
+In this issue, two options were considered: - (i) Option1 To define a narrow list of contractual terms that constitute incentives to redeem; or - (ii) Option 2 To describe the features of outcomes that would be considered an incentive to redeem.